Seguin Township is committed to minimizing waste and providing effective, efficient service. Learn more about our waste management services below.

 Construction Material |

-Clean construction, demolition and renovation materials, including carpets and roofing material (typically made from asphalt), are accepted at the Seguin landfill site.
+Clean construction, demolition and renovation materials, including carpets, are accepted at the Seguin landfill site.
 Maximum of a one-tonne truck will be accepted.
 Small trailer to 1/2 ton truck $30.00 per load Large trailer to 1 ton truck $50.00 per load |

 Re-Use Centre |